triton-lang/triton/README.md

 4. Grab a snack, this will take a while.

-5. Build Triton as above, but set the following environment variables.
+5. Build Triton as above, but set the following environment variables:

        # Modify as appropriate to point to your LLVM build.
        $ export LLVM_BUILD_DIR=$HOME/llvm-project/build